 At the end of every episode, you’ll hear the dulcet tones of actor and singer Petra Elliott.

-How to Subscribe to Pratchat
+How to Follow Pratchat

-Subscribing to a podcast means using “podcatcher” software that checks our podcast feed periodically for new episodes and downloads them for you.
-Most podcatchers run on smartphones, and according to our stats the most popular apps include Apple Podcasts (the built-in one for iPhones), iTunes (on Mac and Windows), Overcast (free, iPhone and iPad only) and Pocket Casts (about $6 Australian on iPhone and Android phones).
-You can find us in various podcast directories like Apple/iTunes, Google Podcasts (a new directory from, you guessed it, Google), and Stitcher; just search for “Pratchat”.
+“Following” a podcast means using an app – sometimes called a “podcatcher” – that checks our podcast feed periodically for new episodes and downloads them for you.
+Most podcast apps run on smartphones, and according to our stats the most popular ones include Apple Podcasts (the built-in one for iPhones), Google Podcasts (the free one from…er…Google), Overcast (free, for iPhone and iPad only) and Pocket Casts (now also free, for iPhone and Android phones).
+You can find us in various podcast directories and streaming services like Apple Podcasts, Google Podcasts and Stitcher; just search for “Pratchat”.
 You can also use the buttons below (which also appear in the sidebar menu at right).